-One of the most fundamental aspects of safety in healthcare is to learn from adverse events in order to improve future healthcare services 1-6.
-Every year a large number of patients across the world are harmed by adverse events such as late diagnosis, wrong diagnosis, wrong treatment, technical failure, medication errors and infections.
-In order to learn from these events, safety investigation is key ^{4 7-10}.
-Investigating and learning from serious adverse events is a complex process that confronts many challenges 11-13.
-These challenges relate to establishing multidisciplinary competence to address the complex nonlinear phenomenon of adverse events, the independence of the investigatory body, patient and user involvement in investigations, and trust and system understanding ^{49 10 12-14}.
+treatment, technical failure, medication errors and infections.
+It is estimated that unsafe care most likely is one of the 10 leading causes of death and disability in the world.
+Nearly 50% of the harmed caused by adverse events in hospitals, could be prevented in high-income countries.8 To learn from these events, safety investigation is key.
+4 9-12 Investigating and learning from serious adverse events is a complex process that confronts many challenges.
+13-15 These challenges relate to establishing multidisciplinary competence to address the complex non-linear phenomenon of adverse events, the independence of the investigatory body, patient and user involvement in investigations, and trust and system understanding.
+411 12 14-16

-Different types of courses exist to train and support accident investigators in different sectors such as transport, industrial accidents, and healthcare.
-Despite this, there are few university courses at higher educational levels to support competence development in safety investigations in healthcare-particularly for the specialist knowledge and skills required for independent, system-wide national safety investigators.
-Hence, upon a collaboration request from the new independent national healthcare safety investigation body in Norway, the University of Stavanger designed a Master of Science level course that could support future safety investigators in competence development to achieve high quality safety investigations in healthcare.
-Specifically, the course was designed to give insight into the required knowledge, skills, and analytical capacity to understand how safety investigations in healthcare can be approached to foster patient safety and learning processes from a system-wide perspective.
-During 2019, 19 participants from a Norwegian independent safety investigatory body were enrolled and completed the course.
+Different types of courses exist to train and support accident investigators in different sectors such as aviation (Airports Council International, Canada), transport, (Cranfield University, UK), industrial accidents (National Safety Council, USA) and healthcare (Norwegian Directorate of Health, Norway).
+Although accident investigation courses exist within the healthcare sector, few university level courses hold a systems perspective that supports competence development and specialist knowledge and skills required for independent, system-wide national safety investigation.
+Hence, on a collaboration request from a new independent national

+Table 1 Overview of main topics and content covered in each topic Overall main topics of the safety investigation in healthcare course Content covered in each topic 1 Accident models and theoretical foundation for safety investigations Understanding risk and failure in healthcare systems and how to investigate risk across system levels and time 2 Complexity of healthcare systems, technology and people Exploring the nature and implications for safety of complex interactions and sociotechnical adaptive systems 3 Methods of safety investigations Understanding and comparing different methodological approaches and analytical tools for safety investigation and the relative strengths and limitations of each 4 Patient and stakeholder involvement in safety investigations Understanding strategies and practices for integrating different perspectives and stakeholders into investigations-the harmed, the involved, the managers, the regulators 5 Just culture, safety investigation and organisational learning Taking care of and involving the healthcare professionals- experiences from the field Approaches to investigate and contribute to system learning 6 Rapid table-top simulation of a safety investigation Developing practical skills by applying the models, methods and tools of investigation to a simulated incident healthcare safety investigation body in Norway, the University of Stavanger designed a Master of Science level course that could support future safety investigators in competence development to achieve high-quality safety investigations in healthcare.
+Specifically, the course was designed to give insight into the required knowledge, skills and analytical capacity to understand how safety investigations in healthcare can be approached to foster patient safety and learning processes from a system-wide perspective.
+During 2019, 19 students from a Norwegian independent safety investigatory body were enrolled and completed the course.